ScrachStack/vulcan-ac/README.md

 Leave a Follow or ``⭐️`` to show your support!

+# Please take a moment to explore our affiliate hosting service.
 Use code ``zapsdevelopment`` for 30% off

 https://hosting.northhost.fr/

 North Host Discord: https://discord.gg/jPtdn7Rxkt

+---
+# Paid Advertisement (We are not Affiliated or Partnered)
+For "better" **paid anticheat** check out **https://store.fiveguard.ac/**.